 The greenhouse gas that is mostly responsible for the human-induced impact on the heat balance is carbon dioxide, which comes from burning fossil fuels.
 Also of significance are changes to land use – particularly in the form of deforestation.
 The solution to this global environmental problem can only be resolved via international collaboration and regulations, where the Kyoto Protocol plays a key role.

 DCE’s activities regarding the climate include submitting reports of greenhouse gas emissions to the Climate Convention, and conducting studies of the impact of climate change on nature and the environment.
-DCE is furthermore contact point for a researchers' network on climate adaption - go to website (in danish only)
+Aarhus University has established an interdisciplinary centre for climate change called iClimate.

 Research into climate change and its impact is carried out in many of the university’s fields of study.
 Emission reports and analyses of the impact of climate change are carried out at the Department of Environmental Science, while studies of the impact of climate change on nature and the environment are mostly carried out at the Department of Bioscience.